hackintoshrao/gleam-wiki/why-gleam.md

 Gleam's Pipe() function is basically the same as Unix's pipeline.
 In additional to all basic unix tools, you can use anything written in Python/Ruby/Shell/Java/C/C++, or mix them together, to do distributed computing.

 # Compared to Spark
 Spark is a popular system.

-* No more JVM memory tuning.
-JVM tuning is a big headache.
-Enough said...
-* No more systems setup.
-Spark needs a whole set of hadoop eco system.
+Gleam has more similarity than difference with Spark.
+However, Gleam has its advantages.

 * Fast to setup and run.
 Gleam agents and Gleam master are very simple and very fast to setup.
 * Dynamically switch between Local mode, distributed in memory piping mode, or distributed disk-based RDD mode.
 * Back Pressure
+* Memory Efficient.
+One server can host much more executors.
+* OS managed memory in separated OS process.
+No more JVM memory tuning.
+* No more systems setup.
+Spark needs a whole set of hadoop eco system.